cptx032/PyDriveEx/README.md

 This package provides a simple extension of [PyDrive](http://pythonhosted.org/PyDrive/) that wraps the Google Drive API tasks as like a common os module.

+Main extensions:

+* Making easy to create a directory.
+* File path access for Google Drive file.
+* Additional Google Drive file attributes to treat them like a local file system.
+* Delete function for Google Drive file, directory.

 ## Installation

 *Note*: This program was only tested on **Windows** with **Python2.7**.